aditya-as17/gatsbynetlify/content/pages/about.md

 socialImage: "/media/image-2.jpg"
 ---
 # General Info
 I am Aditya Sharma, economist, programmer etc. Write what I do why I do what are my tentative plans.
-SO that the user has some info about you.
+So that the user has some info about you.
+Purpose of this about page is to give you as much data about me so that if we are to work together, you may know what you will be dealing with.

 Tell about your newsletter where you will write about business/tech/economics news, how is it relevant for the user et al.
 ![demo image](/media/image-2.jpg)

+#### what I am working on right now
+- eco
+- prog
+- side projects

+#### things to add in here
+- link to experience resume on linked in
+- link to ray dalio's assessment
+- Your small size professional photo as well here

 # About me
-This section is a bit long and is the culmination of years of introspection,
+This section is a bit long and is the culmination of years of introspection, these traits I have.
+This is the reason
 - I am passionate about building no frills products and utilities which although have less functionality, very less pretty but do their core job fabulously, are cost leaders, can be rapidly  deployed and adaptable to changing needs.
 - This approach runs into my life as well.
 I don't do optionals,  single-task at a time, cull tasks ruthlessly to focus on those that affect the bottom-line and transition quickly in roles to suit the requirement (perks of being exposed to different environments).
 - I am anything but a perfectionist.
 Quick decision and implementation that gives 80% results with minimal effort is my default goto strategy.